ivadomed/model_seg_mouse-sc_wm-gm_t1/utils/README_full_process.md

 Download the model `Dataset500_zurich_mouse.zip` from the release and unzip it.
 Use the `test.py` function:

-To run on the whole dataset:
+To run on an entire dataset:
 ~~~
 python test.py --path-dataset /path/to/test-dataset --path-out /path/to/output --path-model /path/to/nnUNetTrainer__nnUNetPlans__3d_fullres
 ~~~